Sewer Lateral Frequently Asked Questions

 Does the City offer free, annual sewer cleanings to homeowners?

 No. Sewer clean out services are not free.
-Our fees vary and are posted here.
+Our fees vary and are posted on the Sewer Lateral page.

-However, at our discretion, the City may provide one (1) free video inspection of your private sewer lateral during regular hours (as posted here).
+However, at our discretion, the City may provide one (1) free video inspection of your private sewer lateral during regular hours (as posted on the Environmental Services page).
 These inspections use a scope and are performed on an as-requested basis.
 They may be postponed when staff are required to address higher priority situations (e.g. flooding and sewer lateral blockages).

-If you're simply looking to reduce the risk of sewer backups, we've posted a handy guide here.
-You can also learn more about avoiding the common sources of sewer blockages here.
+If you're simply looking to reduce the risk of sewer backups, we've posted an Avoiding Sewer backups pamphlet.
+You can also learn more about avoiding the common sources of sewer blockages.

 To request any service, please contact our Service Centre directly at 905-356-1355 (available 24/7).
 For non-emergencies only, you can also email us at MWRequests@niagarafalls.ca.Categories: Municipal Works, Sewer Lateral